NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 The success of the STAR biphasic shock in the domestic market however, could not be replicated for exports to foreign markets since distributors could buy the original models at much cheaper prices from Cardiac Science directly.

-Instead of licensing the proprietary biphasic defibrillation design from Cardiac Science, a few engineers in NIHON KOHDEN quietly started to experiment with biphasic defibrillation on pigs and concluded the NIHON KOHDEN Acti-Biphasic defibrillation shock circuitry.
-It was done with minimal external collaboration, the company thus had great difficulty securing the necessary clinical support to advance the number of investigated cases for proper clinical validationTo date, there is not a single clinical paper published on Acti-Biphasic defibrillation.
+Instead of licensing the proprietary biphasic defibrillation design from Cardiac Science, we were surprised a few engineers in NIHON KOHDEN could just by experimenting biphasic circuitry on pigs easily concluded a workable, proprietry Acti-Biphasic shock circuitry.
+It was done internally with minimal clinical supervision and collaboration, the company thus had great difficulty securing the necessary clinical support to advance the number of investigated cases for proper clinical validationTo date, there is not a single clinical paper published on Acti-Biphasic defibrillation.

 The Acti-Biphasic waveform is seen as operating in an open loop during the first phase and in a closed loop during the second phase.
 It is a positive pulse during the first phase and of variable duration dependent on patient impedance.
 In a closed loop during the second phase, the duration of the width is therefore constant and being set to 3.4ms; it is not clear why 3.4ms constant width during second phase is optimal and why 270 Joules maximum energy is sufficient.